tdmuftuoglu/HydroSoil-AI/README.md

 81 % empirical coverage against a nominal 90 %, with a median width spanning a factor of about 151 in Ksat.

-These figures support use of the tool as an order-of-magnitude screening estimate and as an aid to prioritising where measurements should be made.
+These figures support use of the model as an order-of-magnitude screening estimate and as an aid to prioritising where measurements should be made.
 They do not support use as a substitute for a permeameter or infiltrometer measurement, and no such claim should be made on the basis of this model.